NC State Wolfpack men's basketball

 The NC State Wolfpack men's basketball team represents North Carolina State University in NCAA Division I men's basketball competition.
 NC State is one of the seven founding members of the Atlantic Coast Conference.
 Prior to joining the ACC in 1954, the Wolfpack were members of the Southern Conference, where they won seven conference championships.
-As a member of the ACC, the Wolfpack has won 11 conference championships, as well as two national championships in 1974 and 1983.
+As a member of the ACC, the Wolfpack has won 11 conference championships and 2 national championships in 1974 and 1983.

 Since 1999, the Pack has played most of its home games at Lenovo Center, which is also where the NCAA championship trophies are kept.
 Prior to 1999, they played at Reynolds Coliseum.

 History

 NC State began varsity intercollegiate competition in men's basketball in 1911.
 In 105 years of play, the Wolfpack ranks 25th in total victories among NCAA Division I college basketball programs and 26th in winning percentage among programs that have competed at the Division I level for at least 26 years.
 The team's all-time record is 1782–1114 (.615).

 The program saw its greatest success during the head coaching tenures of Everett Case (1946–1965), Norm Sloan (1967–1980), and Jim Valvano (1980–1990).

 NC State has produced some of the ACC's best players, including Tom Burleson, Rodney Monroe, Monte Towe, and Ron Shavlik.
 David Thompson, who led the Wolfpack to its first NCAA title in 1974, has been recognized as one of college basketball's greatest players.

 The Wolfpack has won a total of 18 conference tournament championships and 13 regular season conference titles.
 State has appeared in the NCAA tournament 29 times, with four Final Four appearances (1950, 1974, 1983, 2024) and two national titles (1974, 1983).
 The Wolfpack also appeared in the Final Four of the 1947 National Invitational Tournament, which was during the NIT's "national championship era."

 NC State achieved its 1,700th overall win against Presbyterian College, 86–68, becoming the 26th NCAA school to reach such an achievement.